Skip to content

 Located in state-machines/:

-• Order Lifecycle (C4_Code_State_Order.puml): PENDING → PROCESSING → PARTIALLY_COMPLETED → COMPLETED/FAILED/CANCELLED
+• Order Lifecycle (C4_Code_State_Order.puml): PENDING → PROCESSING → PARTIALLY_COMPLETED → COMPLETED/FAILED/CANCELLED (with revival: FAILED/PARTIALLY_COMPLETED/CANCELLED → PROCESSING when a job is requeued)

 • LineItem Lifecycle (C4_Code_State_LineItem.puml): PENDING → PRINTING → PARTIALLY_COMPLETED → COMPLETED/FAILED